bcherny/Talks/js-from-1st-principles/3-functions.md

 ```

 - Read more about `switch` on [MDN](TODO).
 - This function is *recursive*.
-That means it calls itself either directly or indirectly.
+That means it either calls itself directly, or calls some other chain of functions that eventually call it again, indirectly.

 Let's use substitution to walk through what our `sum` function does when we call it with `[1, 2, 3]`: